Winter Hair Products and Tips by Hair Type

 Moisturizing is an essential part of winter hair care.
 We've taken tips from CurlyNikki's winter regimen to help you craft you winter product list.
 Her advice?
 Moisturize and protect!
 Here are some winter hair tips and products for keeping your hair moisturized and conditioned throughout the long, cold months.

+It’s so important to maintain moisturized coils during the wintertime.
+Oil should be your best friend and should be used during most parts of your regimen.
 Always seal your hair with an easily absorbed oil before heading out of the house in the cold winter months.
+CurlyNikki says to apply oil out of the shower, on your fingers as you detangle, and on your ends before styling protective styles.
+Bonus tip - try a hot oil treatment at least once a week during the wintertime to restore the moisture.
 Natural oils such as jojoba, rosemary and lavender keep the scalp in good condition as well as the hair.